Skip to main content

 How do I find my Nextcloud server address?

-Run occ config:list from your Nextcloud server’s /var/www/nextcloud directory.
+Run occ config:list from your Nextcloud server’s /var/www/nextcloud folder to print the current server URL.

 Why isn’t my Nextcloud server address updating?